Plant Schedules: Getting Started

 For instructions on how to customize this code style, see the Plant Code section of our Planting Preferences documentation.

-You'll now see checkbox options for displaying characteristics you've assigned to your plants using our plant data tagging system.
+You'll now see checkbox options for displaying plant data characteristics you've assigned to your plants.

 Check the box for each of these fields you want to include for each plant in the schedule.
 Uncheck the boxes for fields you don't want to include.